seqan/raptor/doc/usage/01_quickstart/index.md

 * Approximate Membership Query (AMQ) based on k-mers
 * Input are sequences.
 Also called samples/references/genomes/color.
 We use the term bin or user bin.
-* Given a query sequence: Show all bins that possible contain that sequence.
+* Given a query sequence: Show all bins that possibly contain that sequence.
   * Either given a number of errors
   * Or given a percentage (e.g., 0.7 -> 70% of queried k-mers must be present in a bin)
 * Does not model a colored de Bruijn graph: